-Apomorphine is used to treat ''off'' episodes (times of difficulty moving, walking, and speaking that may happen as medication wears off or at random) in people with Parkinson's disease (PD; a disorder of the nervous system that causes difficulties with movement, muscle control, and balance) who are taking other medications for their disorder.
-Apomorphine will not work to prevent ''off'' episodes but will help improve symptoms when an ''off'' episode has already begun.
-Apomorphine is in a class of medications called dopamine agonists.
-Apomorphine works by mimicking the action of dopamine, a natural substance in the brain that is lacking in patients with PD.
+Apomorphine injection is used to treat ''off'' episodes (times of difficulty moving, walking, and speaking that may happen as medication wears off or at random) in people with advanced Parkinson's disease (PD; a disorder of the nervous system that causes difficulties with movement, muscle control, and balance) who are taking other medications for their condition.
+Apomorphine injection is in a class of medications called dopamine agonists.
+It works by acting in place of dopamine, a natural substance produced in the brain that is needed to control movement.

-Apomorphine comes as a solution to inject subcutaneously (just under the skin) and not into a vein.
+Apomorphine comes as a solution to inject subcutaneously (just under the skin).
 Apomorphine is usually injected when needed, according to your doctor's directions.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Use apomorphine exactly as directed.
+Use apomorphine injection exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

-Your doctor will give you another medication called trimethobenzamide (Tigan) to take when you are using apomorphine.
-This medication will help decrease your chance of developing nausea and vomiting while you are using apomorphine, especially during the beginning of treatment.
-Your doctor will ask you to begin taking trimethobenzamide a few days before you begin to use apomorphine, and to continue taking it for up to 2 months.
-You should know that trimethobenzamide when taken along with apomorphine may increase your risk of drowsiness, dizziness, and falls.
+Your doctor will give you another medication called trimethobenzamide (Tigan) to take when you begin to use apomorphine injection.
+This medication will help decrease your chance of developing nausea and vomiting while you are using apomorphine injection, especially during the beginning of treatment.
+Your doctor will probably tell you to begin taking trimethobenzamide a few days before you begin to use apomorphine injection, and to continue taking it for up to 2 months.
+You should know that taking trimethobenzamide along with apomorphine injection may increase your risk of drowsiness, dizziness, and falls.
 However, do not stop taking trimethobenzamide without first talking to your doctor.

-Your doctor will probably start you on a low dose of apomorphine and gradually increase your dose, not more than once every few days.
-Ask your doctor what to do if you do not use apomorphine for longer than 1 week.
-Your doctor will probably tell you to use a low dose and gradually increase your dose again.
+Your doctor will probably start you on a low dose of apomorphine injection and gradually increase your dose, not more than once every few days.
+Ask your doctor what to do if you do not use apomorphine injection for longer than 1 week.
+Your doctor will probably tell you to restart this medication using a low dose and gradually increase your dose.

 Apomorphine solution comes in a glass cartridge to use with an injector pen.
 Some needles are provided with your pen and additional needles are sold separately.
 Ask your doctor or pharmacist if you have questions about the type of needle you need.
 Always use a new, sterile needle for each injection.
-Never reuse needles and never let a needle touch any surface except the place where you will inject the medicine.
+Never reuse needles, and never let a needle touch any surface except the place where you will inject the medicine.
+Never store or carry the injector pen with a needle attached.
 Discard used needles in a puncture-resistant container kept out of reach of children.
 Talk to your doctor or pharmacist about how to discard the puncture-resistant container.